Grand dictionnaire terminologique

-The Grand dictionnaire terminologique (GDT) is an online terminological database containing nearly 3 million French, English and Latin technical terms in 200 industrial, scientific and commercial fields.
+The Grand dictionnaire terminologique (GDT, lit.
+'Grand Terminological Dictionary') is an online terminological database containing nearly 3 million French, English and Latin technical terms in 200 industrial, scientific and commercial fields.

-The GDT has existed in a number of formats over the years, including a dial-up service known as Banque de terminologie du Québec (BTQ), and a CD-ROM version.
-The GDT is now available only as a freely-accessible web site.

 Produced by the Office québécois de la langue française, the GDT is the result of thirty years of work by Quebec-based terminologists.
 It is the most complete translation resource for Canadian English-language technical terms.

+The GDT is currently available as a freely-accessible web site, but previously existed in a number of formats over the years, including a dial-up service known as the Banque de terminologie du Québec (BTQ lit.
+'Quebec Terminology Bank'), and a CD-ROM version.

 Quebec French

 When translations differ between Quebec French and Standard French – for example in the expression "cerebrovascular accident", translated as accident cérébrovasculaire in Quebec French and accident vasculaire cérébral in France – the two forms are both given with a paragraph describing their origins, usage and conformity.
 The GDT thus allows writers to adapt their writing to suit their audience, be it North American, European or African.